< Back to Hunting Other Species

 Public Dove Fields Available for Opening Day

 Opening day of dove season is the kickoff to fall hunting.
-Many organizations, such as 4-H clubs and churches organize dove shoots on private land, and some farmers put on hunts at their fields for a small access fee.
-The Arkansas Game and Fish Commission manages a few public fields on wildlife management areas to attract doves on opening day as well.
+The Arkansas Game and Fish Commission manages a few public fields on wildlife management areas to attract doves and other wildlife throughout hunting season.

 Hunters should talk to area managers and regional offices for locations of fields, interest shown by other hunters and status of the fields.